 Kefta is ground beef or lamb, typically mixed with cumin, paprika, minced onion, coriander, and parsley.
 The cinnamon, cayenne pepper, and mint leaves are optional, but highly recommended.

-I would say that my Kefta is inspired by the real thing.
-Also due to the fact that I am just an enthusiast and not a middle eastern person I am sure they might say that I am destroying it.
+I would say that my Beef Kefta meatballs recipe is inspired by the real thing.
+Also due to the fact that I am just an enthusiast and not Middle Eastern of descent, I am sure they might say that I am destroying it.
 But this is my version, and it fits my palate making it enjoyable for me.

 I use Za'atar seasoning and a few other things to add that traditional flavor.
 Za'atar has a lot of the ingredients in it that are mentioned above, so it helps me feel like I am hitting the mark.
 Even if I am a continent away, lol.